 The Ma‘agan Mikhael B Shipwreck

 The Ma‘agan Mikhael B shipwreck is the remains of a 25-m-long merchantman, dated to the seventh–eighth centuries CE.
 The shipwreck is located about 70 m off the Mediterranean coast of Israel, at a maximum water depth of 3 m, buried under 1.5 m of sand.
-The shipwreck has so far been excavated for six seasons by Dr. Deborah Cvikel of the Leon Recanati Institute for Maritime Studies of the University of Haifa.
+The shipwreck has so far been excavated for six seasons by Prof. Deborah Cvikel of the Leon Recanati Institute for Maritime Studies of the University of Haifa.
 The hull remains, comprising the keel, endposts, aprons, framing timbers, hull planks, stringers, bulkheads, and the maststep assembly, are in a good state of preservation.
 The most significant find is the large ceramic assemblage comprising complete amphorae, as well as juglets, bowls, cooking wares and sherds.
 Other finds include rigging elements, wooden artefacts, organic finds, glassware, coins, bricks, and ballast stones.
 The dating of this shipwreck makes it an exceptional source of information regarding various aspects of ship construction, seamanship and seafaring, regional economic activity and daily life in the Levant during Late Antiquity.